 To gain this licence, a utility agrees to submit to economic regulation governing the rates it can charge customers.
-In return, the regulator commits to set prices in a manner that allows the utility to recover efficiently incurred costs and earn a rate of return commensurate with the risk borne.
+In exchange, the regulator promises to set prices fairly so that the utility can cover its costs effectively and make a reasonable profit considering the risks involved.
 While returns set by regulators can be modest compared with other sectors, utilities are often assured a minimum return regardless of how the economy is performing because demand for their services is constant.
 The minimum returns provide an incentive for future or potential asset owners to invest in new or existing infrastructure.
-Thus, utility stocks can provide stable earnings and cash flows.
+This means utility stocks can provide stable earnings and cash flows.